xelanac/ds-algorithms/README.md

     - Decreasing order print;;

 #### Into recursion script you can find these exercises:
-- Calculation of the factiorial;
+- Calculation of the factorial;
 - Check if a word is or not a palindrome;
 - Peaks count;
 - Find a char in a string;